 Mike Johnson slams Tucker Carlson over Nick Fuentes interview, calls it a 'big mistake'

-Speaker Mike Johnson said he told Tucker Carlson that giving a platform to Nick Fuentes was a 'big mistake' because of his 'vile' rhetoric (Getty Images)
+Speaker Mike Johnson told Tucker Carlson that giving a platform to Nick Fuentes was a 'big mistake' because of his 'vile' rhetoric (Getty Images)

-Speaker Mike Johnson said he told Tucker Carlson that giving a platform to Nick Fuentes was a 'big mistake' because of his 'vile' rhetoric (Getty Images)
+Speaker Mike Johnson told Tucker Carlson that giving a platform to Nick Fuentes was a 'big mistake' because of his 'vile' rhetoric (Getty Images)

 WASHINGTON, DC: House Speaker Mike Johnson claimed that he personally confronted Tucker Carlson regarding his controversial interview with Nick Fuentes, telling the former Fox News host that giving a platform to the commentator was a "big mistake."

-In a candid interview with The Hill's Emily Brooks on Friday, November 22, Johnson disclosed details of his private conversation with Carlson, highlighting a growing rift within the conservative movement over where to draw the line between free speech and responsible broadcasting.
+In a candid interview with The Hill's Emily Brooks on Friday, November 22, Johnson disclosed details of his private conversation with Carlson, which highlighted a growing rift within the conservative movement over where to draw the line between free speech and responsible broadcasting.

 While Johnson reportedly remained a staunch defender of the First Amendment, he argued that conservatives have a moral obligation not to "amplify" voices that spew "vile" hatred.